 Other major categories of products purchased across the Nine Group include printing and ink, media/broadcast equipment and technology, including typical workplace software and hardware.
 Nine recognises that the Information and Communications Technology (ICT) sector poses some level of risk of forced labour in certain regions.
 There is some inherent risk that our procurement of ICT hardware is linked to modern slavery practices, most prevalent in the raw material extraction, manufacturing and disposal stages.
-Nine has reviewed its suppliers' own modern slavery statements and is reasonably satisfied its suppliers mitigate the inherent risk with auditing its supply chain, implementing prevention processes, and where non-conformance has been identified effective remediation procedures and actions.
+Nine has reviewed its suppliers' own modern slavery statements and is reasonably satisfied its suppliers mitigate the inherent risk with auditing its supply chain, through implementing prevention processes, and where those suppliers have identified non-conformance, effective remediation procedures and actions.